Tomyyy-1337/fileshare/README.md

 # File share
 Cross Platform GUI software to share files in local network or over the internet.
-The Programm acts as an http server.
+The Program acts as an http server.
 Clients can download the selected files over a web browser.

 Written in Rust using [Iced](https://github.com/iced-rs/iced).
 Upload | Downlaod